ivanglpz/socialapp/README.md

 GET: users.php

-# Welcome to My First PHP Project!
+# Welcome to Social App!

 This repository is dedicated to my journey of learning and exploring PHP.
 Here, I delve into various aspects of PHP, focusing particularly on Object-Oriented Programming (OOP) concepts and database manipulation.
 Below, I'll provide a breakdown of what you can expect to find in this repository: